natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

     return result

 Here commands are sent in turn and expect() waits for three options: prompt, timeout or EOF.
-If expect() method didn't catch ``#``, the value 1 will be returned and in this case a message is displayed, that the symbol was not found.
+If expect() method didn't catch ``#``, value 1 will be returned and in this case a message is displayed, that symbol was not found.
 But in both cases, when a match is found or timeout the resulting output is written to dictionary.
-Thus, you can see what was received from the device, even if prompt is not found.
+Thus, you can see what was received from device, even if prompt is not found.

 Output after script execution: